MinglunZhu/mleMa_proj_1/README.md

 The hyperparameter sampler we used is Random Sampling.
 The benefit of this sampler is that it is less resource intensive than the other two options but can often achieve similar quality.

 The early stopping policy we chose is the Bandit Policy.
-The benefit of a early stopping policy is that it can stop the algorithm from wasting computation resources.
+The benefit of an early stopping policy is that it can stop the algorithm from wasting computation resources.

 ## AutoML
 The AutoML run generated a VotingEnsemble model.